Proactive Service Assurance in 5G and B5G Networks: A Closed-Loop Algorithm for End-to-End Network Slicing: Acknowledgment

 \section{Acknowledgment}

 The first two authors of this paper received support for their internship from MITACS \& Ciena.

-\begin{IEEEbiography}[{ }]{Nguyen Phuc Tran} received the B.E. degree in information technology from Dong Nai Technology University, Viet Nam, in 2017 and M.S. degree in Computer Science from University Of Information Technology, HCM-VNU, Viet Nam, in 2020.
-He has been a PhD Student at Concordia University, Montreal, Quebec, Canada since 2021.
-As a senior software engineer with over 5 years of experience in system development and telecommunication technology, he has refined his expertise in system optimization and security, quality assurance, data analysis, team leadership, and stakeholder management.
-His current research interest is service assurance in wireless mobile network technologies including resource allocation, energy efficiency, green mobile network, system optimization and AI/machine learning. \end{IEEEbiography}
+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Nguyen Phuc Tran} received his M.S. degree in Computer Science from the University of Information Technology, Vietnam National University, Ho Chi Minh City, in 2020.
+Since 2021, he has been pursuing his Ph.D. at Concordia University, Montreal, Quebec, Canada.
+With over five years of experience as a senior software engineer in system development and telecommunication technology, he has honed his expertise in system optimization, security, quality assurance, data analysis, team leadership, and stakeholder management.
+His current research interests encompass the design and application of artificial intelligence, including large language models, in mobile communication networks.
+He focuses on areas such as resource allocation, energy efficiency, green mobile networks, system design, root cause analysis, and system optimization. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Oscar Delgado} (Member, IEEE) received the M.A.Sc. degree from Concordia University, Montreal, QC, Canada, in 2010, and the Ph.D. degree in electrical engineering from McGill University, Montreal, in 2016.
+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Oscar Delgado} (Member, IEEE) received the M.A.Sc. degree from Concordia University, Montreal, QC, Canada, in 2010, and the Ph.D. degree in electrical engineering from McGill University, Montreal, in 2016.
 In 2017, he joined the Telecommunications and Signal Processing Laboratory (TSP), Department of Electrical and Computer Engineering, McGill University, where he is a Postdoctoral Researcher.
 His current research interests are in the applications of 5G wireless mobile communication technologies, including AI/machine learning, software-defined networks, network virtualization, and green wireless systems, and the analysis and design of video traffic management techniques, resource allocation strategies, and energy efficiency algorithms. \end{IEEEbiography}

+-2\baselineskip plus -1fil \begin{IEEEbiography}[{ }]{Brigitte Jaumard}~(Senior Member, IEEE)~is the scientific director of Confiance IA, an Industrial research consortium - trustworthy AI supported by the Quebec government.
+She is also a professor in the Computer Science and Software Engineering (CSE) Department at Concordia University.
+Her research focuses on mathematical modelling and algorithm design (large-scale optimization and machine learning) for problems arising in communication networks, transportation and logistics networks.
+Recent studies include the design of efficient optimization/machine learning algorithms for network design, dimensioning and provisioning, scheduling in edge-computing and clouds, and 5G networks.
+During her 2020-2021 sabbatical year, she was a senior advisor for the Montreal Ericsson GAIA (Global Artificial Intelligence Accelerator) research center and the chief scientist of CRIM.